papivot/pace-docs/PKS Cluster Access.md

 # PKS K8S Cluster access

 ### Requirements
-- Access to Pivotal Ops Manager UI with PKS tile deployed (*Pivotal employees connected thru the VPN can request a PKS environment in GCP thru [Toolsmith](https://environments.toolsmiths.cf-app.com/home).
+- Access to Pivotal Ops Manager UI with PKS tile deployed (*Pivotal employees connected through the VPN can request a PKS environment in GCP through [Toolsmith](https://environments.toolsmiths.cf-app.com/home).
 Upon a PKS environment has been created, you can login using the pks cli and create a cluster using an active plan.)*
 - SSH Access to Pivotal Ops Manager
 - K8s clusters deployed in PKS (without and with UAA as OIDC provider)
 - pks and kubectl binaries